alex-strobel/DPP-LabManual/Manual/Research-projects.md

 - just like the frequentist approach, they allow for quantifying the evidence for the H1
 - unlike the frequentist approach, they allow for quantifying the evidence for the H0

+Bayes Factors (BF10) are used for this purpose.
+A BF10 of less than 1 indicates evidence in favor of the null hypothesis, and values greater than 1 indicate evidence in favor of the alternative hypothesis.
+As an example, a BF10 of 5 would indicate that the data are five times more probable if the alternative hypothesis was true than if the null model was true.

-Bayes Factors (BF10) are used for this purpose and given a certain BF10, one would conclude …
+According to, e.g., [Wetzels et al. (2011)](http://dx.doi.org/10.1177/1745691611406923), given a certain BF10, one would conclude …

 - BF10 > 100   = extreme evidence for H1
 - BF10 > 30    = very strong evidence for H1